opnfv/functest/docs/testing/user/configguide/index.rst

 The automated mechanisms inside the Functest Docker container will:

   * Retrieve OpenStack credentials
-  * Prepare the environment according to the SUT
+  * Prepare the environment according to the System Under Test (SUT)
   * Perform the appropriate functional tests
   * Push the test results into the OPNFV test result database

 This Docker image can be integrated into CI or deployed independently.

-Please note that the Functest Docker container has been designed for OPNFV, however, it would be possible to adapt it to any VIM + controller environment, since most of the test cases are integrated from upstream communities.
+Please note that the Functest Docker container has been designed for OPNFV, however, it would be possible to adapt it to any OpenStack based VIM + controller environment, since most of the test cases are integrated from upstream communities.

 The functional test cases are described in the Functest User Guide `[2]`_